navis-org/navis/docs/examples/3_interfaces/README.md

 ### Interfaces

-These tutorials cover the various interfaces between {{ navis }} and external tools:
+These tutorials cover interfaces between {{ navis }} and external tools: